richkuz/schema-tools/README.md

 - OpenSearch Staging Delete Index
 - OpenSearch Production Delete Index

 ## FAQ

-Why doesn't this use index aliases?
+Why does this use index aliases?
-- Using an alias circumvents pinning applications to a specific index schema version.
+- Using aliases enables zero-downtime migrations by allowing applications to continue using the same alias name while the underlying index is updated.
-- When migrating to a new index, applications often need to deploy new code to support reading/writing to the new index.
-Explicit index names enable applications to pin to a specific version of an index and switch to new versions when they are ready.
+- When migrating to a new index, applications don't need to change their code - they continue using the same alias.
+- Aliases can be atomically updated to point to a new index, ensuring no downtime during migrations.